gryphern/USDA-CIG-Wildlife/Animating-The-Dead/readme.md

 What do we want to include?

-All relevant PS Macros + Brushes + Patterns + All bits of code for randomzation in AEE + Code for data prep + processing in GC & on CMD
+All relevant PS Macros + Brushes + Patterns + base stick/moss/shadow elements + All bits of code for randomzation in AEE + Code for data prep + processing in GC & on CMD

 Sample set of training images to train a yes/no lizard & three species model